wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 <p class="doc-info">Version: 4.1</p>
 ___

-This guide is the WSO2 delta over external secure-coding references.
-Each section opens with the canonical external reading, then lists only what is WSO2-specific: named helpers, default configurations, audit findings, and stack-specific call shapes.
+When you write code for a WSO2 product, follow this guide.
+Each section opens with the canonical external reading (OWASP, NIST, RFCs), then lists what's WSO2-specific: named helpers to use, default configurations to override, anti-patterns to avoid, and stack-specific call shapes.
 For the general "what and why" of a category, follow the external links.

 **How to read this guide.** Click the tab for your stack (**Java stack** for Carbon-based products, **Go stack** for the new Go-based products).
 Material remembers your choice across the site.